axibase/atsd/search/README.md

 ### Operators

 To combine multiple terms, use boolean operators `AND`, `OR`, and `NOT`.
-Operators must be specified with upper case letters.
+Operators must be specified with uppercase letters.

 ```ls
 entity:nurswgvml007* AND mount_point:\/opt